-In order to keep lines open for school business and for parents, please be aware that student use of the phone is limited to emergencies only.
+In order to keep lines open for school business and for parents, student use of the phone is limited to emergencies only.
 Forgetting a lunch, homework, band instrument, sports clothing/equipment or a note to go to a friend's house after school is not an emergency.
 If a child forgets his/her lunch, the lunchroom staff will provide a snack.

-Cell Phones are not encouraged and may not be used during the school day.
+Cell Phones may not be used during the school day.
 They need to be stored in lockers (turned off) during the school day.
+Ideally, students will not bring cell phones to school.